Dr Steven Coen

 Areas of counselling I deal with

-£100-£120 per session (depending on location and session type), for individual sessions lasting 50 minutes.
+From £130 per session (depending on location and session type), for individual sessions lasting 45 minutes.

 What to do next:

 Call or email to have an initial discussion about your needs and what you would like to get out of therapy, without any obligation.
-If you are happy to continue, we will arrange an initial session.We will then go through a more detailed assessment and arrange further sessions on a weekly or fortnightly basis.
+If you are happy to continue, we will meet for a more detailed assessment and begin treatment.

-Steven meets with clients at consulting rooms in Bloomsbury, central London.
-The rooms are 5 minutes walk from several stations, including Euston and Goodge Street.
+Steven meets with clients at consulting rooms in Bloomsbury, central London; 5 minutes walk from several stations, including Euston and Goodge Street and tottenham court road.